 Implementation Grant

-For program guidance, view the tabs below or download PDF copy here.
+For program information, view the tabs below or download PDF copy here.

 Eligible applicants must operate working farmland or a farm business in NCLC’s service area, which includes all of Litchfield County and Brookfield, Newtown, and Sherman in Fairfield County.
 All agricultural activities as defined by Conn.
 Gen. Stat. § 1-1(q) qualify, including but not limited to, the “cultivation of the soil, dairying, forestry, raising or harvesting any agricultural or horticultural commodity, including the raising, shearing, feeding, caring for, training and management of livestock, including horses, bees, the production of honey, poultry, fur-bearing animals and wildlife.”